tapdata/tapdata-docs/docs/troubleshooting/error-code.md

 **Description**: Data write violates unique constraints due to mismatched unique indexes or primary keys.

 **Solution**:
-- Adjust the target table's primary keys or unique indexes, delete the target table for Tapdata to recreate, or disable concurrent writing in the task settings.
+- Adjust the target table's primary keys or unique indexes, delete the target table for TapData to recreate, or disable concurrent writing in the task settings.

 ## 10009